 What are the upsides of working at a startup?

 This series of Justwomen focuses on transitioning from a corporate to a startup environment.
 What are the upsides of working at a startup environment versus a corporate one?

 You definitely have a lot more autonomy.
 If you’re a proactive person, you’re able to get years of experience in a few months because you’re able to touch all aspects of a business.
 In a corporate environment, you might be on a certain team — whether it’s finance or accounting or marketing — and you’re really focused on one subject.

 I think it also gives you a much better ability to use your creativity and exercise that on a daily basis.
 You can pick something that is really important to you personally and help build that, whether you’re the founder or the employee.

 It also really enables you to then do as much or as little as you want, knowing that your success is determined by what you put into it.
 In a corporation, you may choose to work 100 hours a week, but your value is capped at 5% of your salary, or someone has to quit or die for you to be promoted.
 It’s really much more a path to chart your own destiny.

-What about the unique challenges of working at a startup?
+What about the unique challenges?

 You’re always on.
 If you get sick, there might not be anybody else to do it.
 It’s definitely a lot less flexible in that sense, and it’s very risky.
 You have to be someone who likes taking risks but also has a good track record of taking intelligent risks.